Best Fabric for Napkins and Placemats

 Once you have decided on the pattern you want to make, the next important step is to choose the best fabric for napkins and placemats.

-Here are some ideas for the best fabric for your napkin or placemat sewing project.
+Here are some ideas for the how to choose the most suitable material for this sewing project.

 What kind of fabric should you look for?

 Your placement and cloth napkins have to be easy to wash, stain resistant and durable.
-The most suitable fabric for napkins is one which is soft and absorbent so that it is gentle on your skin and can absorb the water from your hands or face.
+The most suitable fabric for that use is one which is soft and absorbent so that it is gentle on your skin and can absorb the water from your hands or face.